nonoyobussiness/PM-conc/README.md

 - Extracted India-bounded PM2.5 approximation from MERRA
 - Fetched CPCB PM2.5 (city-wise) and cleaned to daily format
 - Structured data folder for modeling phase
+- Merged CPCB and MERRA data with spatial and temporal matching

 #### 🧠 In Progress

-- Merging MERRA & CPCB data by **date and nearest location**
+- Initial model training with merged features
-- Handling mismatches in date format and timezones
+- Evaluation and cross-validation

 #### 🧠 Planned Next